MerryMartin/Election-Analysis/README.md

 ## Summary
 The analysis of the elction show that ***********
 ##Overview of Election Audit Results
-"*" Votes cast in the congressional election
+* Votes cast in the congressional election
+* County breakdown

 ## Challenge Overview